Mick Mills

-Michael Dennis Mills MBE (born 4 January 1949) is an English former footballer who played for Ipswich Town, Southampton and Stoke City.
+Michael Dennis Mills (born 4 January 1949) is an English former footballer who played for Ipswich Town, Southampton and Stoke City.
 He managed Stoke City, Colchester United and Birmingham City.
 During his career he achieved Ipswich Town's record number of appearances and captained England at the 1982 World Cup.
 He is 7th on the list of all-time appearances in the top-flight of English football (First Division and Premier League) with 658 league appearances, and fourth for outfield players.

 He was appointed Member of the Order of the British Empire (MBE) in the 1984 New Year Honours, for "services to association football".

 Club career

 Mills joined Portsmouth as a schoolboy, but the club abandoned its youth system, forcing him to look for a new club to begin his career.
 Ipswich Town took him on and he made his debut for the first team in 1966, aged just 17, in a 5–2 victory against Wolverhampton Wanderers.
 A full back who could play on either side but was more frequently used on the left, Mills spent his late teens in and out of the Ipswich first team but became an established regular in 1969, the year after the club achieved promotion to the First Division.
 It was also the year that Bobby Robson arrived as manager.